 Why oven temperature matters

 Find out how oven temperature affects your baking, and the right temperature for baking a cake.
-If your cakes aren't coming out Bake Off-worthy, an inaccurate oven could be to blame, so Which? tests reveal the most accurate ovens.
+Get the low down on fan oven temperature conversions, oven thermometers, and whether an inaccurate oven could be to blame for disastrous bakes.

 Our independent guide to the best built-in oven brands.
 We combine years of oven testing data with the experiences of oven owners to uncover the best brands.